How to Start Raising Chickens: Five Welfare Needs

 Chickens are small, cheap, and relatively short-lived, but they feel pain and suffering as much as any other animal, despite public misconceptions.
 At the end of life, we can bear their welfare in mind by providing the least stressful or painful experience we can.
 If culling is involved, neck dislocation is recommended as the quickest method.
 It is important that the bird is not strangled or merely has its throat cut, as these kinds of death are slower and more traumatic.

-It is important to consider the birds’ perception of their experience in all chicken husbandry situations, including handling and transport.
+When learning about how to start raising chickens, it is important to consider the birds’ perception of their experience in all chicken husbandry situations, including handling and transport.
 Their welfare can be considerably upset by simple procedures in more ways than we realize.
 Naturally, mankind is a fearsome predator: our own behavior can cause considerable distress.
 A chicken becomes immobile when hung upside down or on her back: this is a fear reaction.
 It may be easier for us to handle birds in this way, but it is extremely stressful for the bird.
 Gentle training to reduce fear and allowing them to be the birds that they are will help them to live happier, healthier lives.

 Originally published in the December 2019/January 2020 issue of Backyard Poultry and regularly vetted for accuracy.